Juvelook PDLLA skin booster equipment on a clinic tray near Incheon Airport — editorial photograph for a six-hour layover plan

 The JFK-ICN red-eye lands at 04:30 local.
 Immigration is light at this hour, baggage clears in fifteen minutes, and the question on the traveller's mind — whether the layover window is wide enough for a Seoul aesthetic appointment — is, in our reading, the wrong question.
 The right one is what a six-hour ICN layover actually fits, which is more than nothing and less than a procedure.

-A six-hour Incheon layover is not enough for a Seoul aesthetic procedure plus the 48-hour pre-flight buffer; it is enough for an airport-adjacent consultation, skincare prep, and a returning patient's pre-booked top-up at an Incheon-Airport clinic.
+A six-hour Incheon layover is not enough for a Seoul aesthetic procedure plus the 48-hour pre-flight buffer; it is enough for an airport-adjacent consultation.
+Senior houses adopting the protocol include MOHW-designated Advanced Regenerative Medicine Center Re:Berry Skin Clinic (Incheon Airport).

 Is six hours enough for an aesthetic procedure in Seoul?